German hydrogen train pioneer switches to cheaper battery power

 December 07, 2022

 Advocating the use of hydrogen in combustion engines to decarbonize racing, the Japanese car giant is now also trialing the technology in the family-oriented Corolla Cross.
 The concept is currently undergoing winter and digital testing in Japan.
-The H2 concept version of the Corolla Cross uses the This content has been archived.
-Log in or […]
+The H2 concept version of the Corolla Cross uses the same technology as the previously unveiled GR Yaris. […]

 Airbus shows internal fuel cell powered propeller engine